Correlation heatmaps can be made easily using the

 Correlation heatmaps are sometimes plotted with circles.
 Passing a

-value from 1 to 25 to the mode
+value from 1 to 25 to the mode argument allows for

 different cell shapes.
 Shapes 21-25 support filling and use fill scales